pharo-vcs/iceberg/README.md

 Please be aware that this is still an experimental tool, so you have to be careful.
 But we already have a few early adopters, so you are invited to try it and provide feedback.

-To better understand Iceberg (or even this documentation), I recommend to read the wiki pages which explain (parts of) the [Iceberg](../../wiki/Iceberg-glossary) and [Git](../../wiki/Some-keys-to-understand-Git-nomenclature) terminology.
+To better understand Iceberg (or even this documentation), I recommend to read the wiki pages which explain (parts of) the [Iceberg and Git nomenclature](docs/Iceberg-glossary.md)
 [![Travis Build Status](https://travis-ci.org/pharo-vcs/iceberg.svg?branch=master)](https://travis-ci.org/pharo-vcs/iceberg)
 [![Appveyor Build status](https://ci.appveyor.com/api/projects/status/github/pharo-vcs/iceberg?svg=true)](https://ci.appveyor.com/project/pharo-vcs/iceberg)